Big Easel

-The Big Easel is an installation art piece, created by Canadian artist Cameron Cross, and located in the town of Emerald in Central Queensland, Australia.
+The Easel Project is an installation art piece, created by Canadian artist Cameron Cross, and located in the town of Emerald in Central Queensland, Australia.

 Overview

-Erected in 1999, and unveiled in October of the same year, the installation artwork depicts Dutch artist, Vincent van Gogh’s (1853-1890), famous Sunflowers (1889) still life painting, which is currently part of the Van Gogh Museum’s collection in Amsterdam.
+Erected in 1999, and unveiled in October of the same year, the installation artwork depicts Dutch artist Vincent van Gogh's (1853–1890) famous Sunflowers (1889) still life painting, which is currently part of the Van Gogh Museum’s collection in Amsterdam.

-The reproduction of van Gogh’s painting is located on the corner of Dundas Street and the Capricorn Highway, situated in the centre of Emerald’s Discovery Park.
-Weighing approximately 17,000 kilograms, Cross’ steel easel measures 25 metres in height, with the canvas measuring 7 x 10 metres.
+The reproduction of van Gogh's painting is located on the corner of Dundas Street and the Capricorn Highway, situated in the centre of Emerald’s Discovery Park.
+Weighing approximately 17,000 kilograms, Cross's steel easel measures 25 metres in height, with the canvas measuring 7 x 10 metres.

 Process

-The easel’s three legs consist of 30 x 30 square centimetres of steel tubing, which are secured to 10 metre piers by 24-1 metre anchor bolts.
+The easel's three legs consist of 30 x 30 square centimetres of steel tubing, which are secured to 10 metre piers by 24-1 metre anchor bolts.
 Cross used twenty-four sheets of plywood, laminated together from four panels, each of which was coated with fibreglass and then sealed with a gel coat.
 The plywood canvas is painted while flat on the ground, using high performance paint, which is both sprayed and hand-painted onto the surface of the plywood.